 Moderate exposure to direct sunshine boosts the health of both your mind and body.
 In addition to enhancing your mental state, exposure to sunlight directly affects the body’s production of melatonin and can promote more restful sleep.
 Sunlight is also vital to the body’s ability to produce vitamin D, an incredibly important nutrient that supports cardiovascular health, bone health, and the immune system.
 In fact, sunlight is the best source of vitamin D, as the nutrient is relatively uncommon in food.

 That’s not to say you should ignore the risk of UV-related cancer.
 As in all things health-related, you must find the right balance.
 Be smart about your level of sunshine exposure.
 Try to get at least 15-30 minutes of direct sunlight every day.
 Avoid sunscreens.
 At best, they prevent vitamin D production.
-Worse, many sunscreens contain harsh chemicals that can be absorbed through the skin and cause dozens of health problems.
+Worse, many sunscreens contain harsh chemicals that can be absorbed through the skin and cause dozens of health concerns.
 If you are out in the glaring sun all day, make use of shade and wear sunglasses, wide-brimmed hats, and loose-fitting, long-sleeved clothing to avoid sunburn.
 If you must use sunscreen, only buy organic, mineral and plant-based varieties.

 2. Breathe Clean Air

 As the old saying goes, you can survive weeks without food, days without water, but only a few minutes without air.
 Given its extreme importance, it almost goes without saying that the best air is fresh and clean.

 Clean air helps prevent respiratory ailments like asthma or allergies and supplies your body with the oxygen that all living cells need.
 Breathing dirty air can cause big concerns.